DesenrollandoElCordel/Moreno-TEI-files/README.md

 The schema used to validate the XML-TEI files can be found in [Schema](https://github.com/DesenrollandoElCordel/TEI-files/tree/main/Schema).

 ## Workflow
 Each TEI file was created from the PAGE-XML files produced by the OCR tool Transkribus, with the XSLT stylesheet [Page_TEI.xsl](https://github.com/DesenrollandoElCordel/Moreno-TEI-files/blob/main/xslt/Page_TEI.xsl), as described in [Moreno-OCR-files](https://github.com/DesenrollandoElCordel/Moreno-OCR-files).
-The XSLT transformation produced a common architecture for all the chapbooks with a pre-filled \<teiHeader\>, the main \<div\> of the text, the page beginning (\<pb\>) with its attributes @facs for the facsimiles and @n for the page number, the \<fw\> for the number of the print and page numbers, the \<l\> to encode each verse.
+The XSLT transformation created a common architecture for all the chapbooks with a pre-filled \<teiHeader\>, the main \<div\> of the text, the page beginnings (\<pb\>) with the attributes @facs for the facsimiles and @n for the page number, \<fw\> for the number of the print and page numbers, \<l\> to encode each verse.

-This structure is enriched with several tags that fit the specificity of each chapbook:
+This structure have been enriched with several tags that fit the specificity of each chapbook:
 * Addition of \<head\> to encode the different type of title (To distinguish the different types of titles, we use the attribute @type with pre-defined values.
 These values are described in the schema);
 * Replacement of \<l\> by \<lb/\> in case of prose;
 * Addition of \<p\> for the paragraphs in prose and \<lg\> for line groups (stanza, refrain, etc.);